Swiss-Library-Service-Platform/slsp-cloudapps-resources/slides/slides.md

 ---

-# External APIs: Technical Details
+# Using External APIs: What You Need

 **Requirements:**
-- Configure **CSP** (Content Security Policy) in manifest.json
-- Must comply with **CORS** restrictions
+- APIs must support **CORS** (Cross-Origin Resource Sharing)
   - May need backend proxy for CORS-restricted APIs
+- You'll explicitly configure allowed domains in your app's configuration, it's a security requirement

+**We'll see how to configure this in the manifest.json section**

 ---